Ecliptia/moonlink.js/docs/docs/moonlinkutils.md

 # 🌀 MoonlinkUtils

-> the MoonlinkUtils structure is formed by several functions for the package to work

-> It was a way of throwing information to other structures

-> Package users are not allowed to use this class, so as not to damage package functions

-> Note this file is private
+This class is a class where information is stored, a way to play to other moonlink files